What’s What Law Student Handbook - Law School - Lewis & Clark

 Maximum Grade Averages (curve)

-1. The expected grade average will be 3.30 in
+- The expected grade average will be 3.30 in

-For the purposes of this rule, students in a course are assessed solely by means of an examination if the written examination is the primary component of the grade, even if other factors such as class participation are taken into account in determining the final grade.
+For the purposes of this rule, students in a course are assessed solely by means of examination if the written examination is the primary component of the grade, even if other factors such as class participation are taken into account in determining the final grade.

-3. In classes having an enrollment of 20 students or less, in which the Capstone writing requirement paper is not used as the sole means of assessment, and in classes having an enrollment of over 20 students, not evaluated solely by means of an examination, the faculty member will have the discretion to determine the appropriate grade average, subject to the following rules:
+- A faculty member has discretion to exceed the expected maximum grade average of 3.30 in the following courses: Lawyering II; courses with an enrollment of 20 students or less and in which the Capstone writing requirement paper is not used as the sole means of assessment; and courses with an enrollment of over 20 students in which students are not assessed solely by means of examination.
+The faculty member’s discretion to determine the appropriate grade average is subject to the following rules:

 Incompletes